fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 		end)
 	(export "largest" (func $largest)))
 ```
-The 3 first instructions are simple enough to be explained with comments, or
+The 3 first instructions are simple enough to be explained with comments, but
 if you still don't understand what they do:
  - `local.get $0` and `local.get $1` push the values of the parameters labeled
    `$0` and `$1`